 Many EU borders are not noticeable but Kehl has the feel of a border town, as it takes advantage of differences between France and Germany.
 Within a hundred metres of the station there are five tobacconists, a casino and a betting shop so one can guess which taxes are lower and regulations less restrictive.
 I had already noticed billboards in Germany advertising cigarettes – it is the only EU country which still allows this.
 None of the people in the billboard picture were smoking, so that’s OK then.Cheap tabs being advertised in Kehl, Germany – in French

 The tram into Strasbourg was busy with people who had come across to the supermarkets for cheaper food.
 Others were carrying large quantities of loorolls, sanitary towels, dog poo bags, and cleaning materials – I guess there may be a difference in VAT (2).
-Near the station I also noticed a large modern mosque.
-Kehl is quite an industrial area and there many people of Turkish extraction but it occurred to me that it may have been easier to plan and construct the mosque on the German side.
-There were plenty of black French-speaking people in Kehl, possibly there to shop or maybe living there where housing costs are cheaper and working in Strasbourg.
+Near Kehl station I also noticed a large modern mosque.
+Kehl is quite an industrial area and there many people of Turkish heritage, though it also occurred to me that it may have been easier to gain consents to plan and construct the mosque on the German side than in Strasbourg.
+There were plenty of black French-speaking people in Kehl, possibly there to shop or perhaps living there (where housing and living costs are cheaper) and working in Strasbourg.
 There is also an abundance of bars near the station – the beer is considerably cheaper than across the river, and it was cheap by German standards.

 I had time for a walk around the centre of Kehl.
 Like the remainder of this area it has a complex history having belonged Baden, Alsace, France and Germany.
 It spent a period as part of Strasbourg and the town was evacuated for a number of years after World War Two.
 Today it is a pleasant town of 35,000 people, the town centre is busy with shoppers and I liked the feel of the place.
 There is a area of attractive older houses between the centre and the Rhine promenade, where there were a couple of river cruise boats moored.